insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Quickstart/2022-03-21-copy-processflow.md

 **Note:**

 - **You cannot copy processflows from the ProcessFlow folder to Installed ProcessFlow Folder or vice versa.**
 - **In-case of same name, you will have the option to rename your copied processflow before copying starts.
-If not renamed, your copied ProcessFlow will be named as `ProcessFlow name (n)`.
-Where `n` stands for the sequence of the same name. `For Ex: Business Partner Add (1)`**.
+If not renamed, your copied ProcessFlow will be named as `ProcessFlow name (n)`, where `n` stands for the sequence of the same name. `For Ex: Business Partner Add (1)`**.
 - Once copied, any changes made to the original processflow, the updates will not reflect in its copied version.